mrkamel/search_cop/README.md

 attr_searchable_options :all, :type => :fulltext, :default => true
 ```

-Now AttrSearchable can optimize the following query:
+Now AttrSearchable can optimize the following, not yet optimal query:

 ```ruby
 BookSearch("Rowling OR Tolkien stock > 1")